- The Brookwood

 - MLS® #: 6646323

 - Atlanta, GA 30309

-The Brookwood is a newer (2009) condo tower in Midtown.
+The Brookwood is a high-rise condo tower in Midtown that was built in 2009.
 These modern residences feature many luxurious touches including built-in refrigerators, rich wood cabinets in the kitchens, Viking appliances, granite counters, marble and tile baths, wide plank hardwoods and private terraces.
 The amenities list is long and includes a fitness center, saline pool, outdoor kitchen, coffee station, guest suites, underground assigned parking and available concierge services.
 The Brookwood is also the first LEED-Certified high-rise condo tower in Atlanta.